What time is The X Factor on TV tonight?

 What time is The X Factor on TV?

-The 2017 series continues with the first live shows on Saturday 4th November at 8.20pm and Sunday 5th November at 7.05pm on ITV.
+The 2017 series continues with the live shows on Saturday 11th November at 8.10pm and Sunday 12th November at 7.30pm on ITV.

 Who are The X Factor 2017 judges?